Protecting Your Investment With Insurance | Cosmopolitan Projects

 • Water damage due to a leaking or burst geyser.

-Only bank-approved and NHBRC-registered contractors registered on your insurance panel can be appointed to repair your property.
+Note that only bank-approved and NHBRC-registered contractors listed on your insurance's panel can be appointed to carry out repairs on your property.

 Home content insurance

-Along with your house’s physical structure, you also want to ensure that all your possessions are insured.
-This can be done through any major insurance provider or broker.
-You should insure your household content for its accurate monetary value.
-It is very easy to undervalue the costs of replacing your possessions, so a thorough audit of what you have and what it would cost to replace it will help you to ensure that you take out sufficient insurance should something like theft or fire occur.
+Along with your house's physical structure, you also want to ensure that all your possessions inside your home are insured.
+This can be arranged through any major insurance provider or broker.
+You should ensure your household contents are insured for their accurate monetary value.
+It is very easy to undervalue the replacement cost of your possessions, so a thorough audit of what you have and how much it would cost to replace will help ensure you have sufficient insurance in case of theft or fire.

 What can be insured?

-With home content insurance you can either insure your house’s contents for a set total amount (for example R500 000), or you can insure specific items for their specific values (for example ensuring a R40 000 computer).
+With home contents insurance, you can either insure your house's belongings for a fixed amount (for example, R500 000) or insure specific items for their value (for example, a R40 000 computer).

 Home content insurance covers some of the following items: